Digital product passport 101: The journey to sustainability

 - Governments and public authorities will have a new set of standards and an easily accessible way to verify compliance.

-- Consumers and end users are empowered to make better buying decisions and improve sustainable behaviors like repair and recycling.
+- Consumers and end users are empowered to make better buying decisions and improve sustainable choices like repair and recycling.

 What is the timeline for the DPP?